1 - Introduction

 • You are familiar with functions from dplyr, tidyr, ggplot2

-• You have exposure to basic statistical concepts
+• You have some exposure to basic statistical concepts like linear models and residuals

 • You do not need intermediate or expert familiarity with modeling or ML